tim42/learnzh/README.md

 Currently:
  - Learning phase based on an occurrence list from movie subtitles (`learnzh learn`) and forced learning phase for a word (`learnzh learn_word 東西`)
- - Sentences related to the existing vocabulary you've learned (shamelessly scrapped from wiktionary).
+ - Sentences related to the existing vocabulary you've learned.
 Words that the user may not know are allowed, up to a limit (configurable).
-This is mostly _'you hear a sentence that contains words you know, type it back'_, with the english translation (as provided by... wiktionary) if the user failed twice.
+This is mostly _'you hear a sentence that contains words you know, type it back'_, with the english translation if the user failed twice.
 At the end, a break-up of the sentence is provided with a definition for each words.
  - A few exercises are implemented (most of them to build-up your knowledge of the words, chinese -> english, english -> chinese, chinese -> zhuyin and some variations)
  - Word definition lookup, and matching definition search (like a reverse search?
 But it's not really polished.
 At all).
  - For the `test` mode (the default mode really), a few sorting modes are available (and configurable), and the system alternate between them (configurable) to provide the best coverage